dplocki/podcast-downloader/README.md

 Provide a configuration file.
 Place the `.podcast_downloader_config.json` it your home directory ([JSON](https://en.wikipedia.org/wiki/JSON) format).
 It should contain an array of settings.
 Each setting per RSS channel.

+### Podcasts

+`Podcasts` is the part of configuration file where you provide the array of objects with fallowing content:

 | Property       | Type    | Required | Default | Note |
 |:---------------|:-------:|:--------:|:-------:|:-----|
 | `name`         | string  | yes      | -       | The name of channel (used in logger) |